shipperstack/shipper/docs/developer/API.md

 ### Statistics

  - `https://host/api/v1/download/build/counter/`

+#### This endpoint has been deprecated for v2.
+It will be removed at some point in the future!

 Increments the download count of a given build.
 This API should be called by the OTA system whenever a user downloads a build.
 Either the `file_name` field or the `build_id` field must be supplied via REST.